 Recognized student organizations are expected to observe the policies, rules, and regulations of Iowa State University, the City of Ames, the State of Iowa, and the United States of America.
-Failure to abide by these policies and laws could result in individual and/or organizational charges from the Office of Student Conduct.
-Student Organization Disciplinary Information is available.
+Failure to abide by these policies and laws could result in individual and/or organizational charges from the Office of Student Conduct (Student Organization Disciplinary Information.)

 This page is intended to provide helpful information and resources to student organizations in understanding policy and actions that might constitute a violation of University policy.
 Student Organizations should review the Student Code of Conduct.